-In celebration Rugby, one of the most physical sports, our osteopath Andrew Doody takes you through some of the most common injuries and how to spot them.
+In celebration of Rugby, one of the most physical sports, our osteopath Andrew Doody takes you through some of the most common injuries and how to spot them.

 The five most common rugby injuries: